BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 You may have done this by either editing the previous text to be a button or create a new line.

-If you did the latter you should notice that it is now listed underneath the previously created text.
+If you did the latter, you should notice that it is now listed underneath the previously created text.

-Try out a few others but skip ``AddTabbar()``, ``AddTree()``, ``AddGroup()`` and ``AddTable()`` for now, as making use of these is slightly more advanced.
+Try out a few others but skip ``AddTabbar()``, ``AddCollapsingHeader()``, ``AddTree()``, ``AddGroup()`` and ``AddTable()`` for now, as making use of these is slightly more advanced.
 For some, you might see an error pop up in the ScriptExtender console.
-> If you are unsure on how to Debug these errors, check out the "Debugging" section within the ["Getting Started with Script Extender"](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted) Guide.
+> If you're uncertain how to debug these errors, refer to the "Debugging" section within the ["Getting Started with Script Extender"](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted) Guide.
 {.is-danger}

 ## **2.4\.
-Advanced Elements**
+Advanced Components**
 ### **2.4.1\.
 Taking tabs on TabBars**

-TabBars.
-If you ever used a internetbrowser like Chrome or Firefox before you know what Tabs are.
-They are similar in ImGui but we need to do a few specific things to make them work.
+TabBars are akin to the tabs you find in internet browsers like Chrome or Firefox.
+However, adding them to our own window requires specific steps.

-First of all, to even be able to create a bunch of tabs, we first need to create a TabBar.
+To initiate multiple tabs, we first need to create a TabBar component.

 We can do that by making our window use the ``AddTabBar()`` function.
 ```lua
 MyWindow:AddTabBar()
 ```
-This creates an area where we can put our tabs in.
-If you wrote this down underneath what we tried prior, should also show up underneath it in your window!
+This creates a designated area where tabs will be placed upon.
+If you've inserted this below the components we added earlier, it should also appear beneath them in your window.
-To fix that, we can just move this line up in the order of execution right after naming our window.
+To fix that, we need to reorder them to make this line be above the others (Changing the order of execution)

 Since we need to add the tabs to the tabbar itself and now our window object, we now need to make our TabBar into a named object.